Discover more at Stackpole

 To help you plan your day in advance, here’s some key information.

-The Stackpole estate is 3,000 acres and has many miles of walking trails that traverse across the estate through woods and open spaces as well as around the lakes.
+The Stackpole estate covers 3,000 acres and has many miles of walking trails that traverse across the estate through woods and open spaces as well as around the lakes.
 You can make your walk as long or as short as you feel like.
 Check out our map here and plan your day.

 Perfect for energetic children on a visit to the estate are the self- led trails that we have created especially for our young visitors.
 To pick up a map and find out more information pop over to our Visitor reception adjacent to the Stackpole Centre